melbamorph/melbamorph/README.md

 ## Hi there 👋

-I'm **Melanie** but you can find me at **melbamorph** on most of my socials.
+My name is **Melanie** but you can find me at **melbamorph** on most of my socials.
 I'm a tech explorer and innovator who is learning in the open and exploring how to build good things for local government use.
 I'm an AI enthusiast, a human enthusiast, enjoy 3D printing, and raising chickens in my backyard.

 A few more things: